Andiweli/OpenMW/README.md

 ## ✨ About

 This project is an **OpenMW Android and ChromeOS port for The Elder Scrolls III: Morrowind**.
-It is based on the [CaveBros openmw-android project](https://gitlab.com/cavebros/openmw-android/-/releases) and extends it with selected updates from **OpenMW 0.50**, additional Android/ChromeOS improvements and enhanced post-processing shaders.
+It is based on the [CaveBros openmw-android project](https://gitlab.com/cavebros/openmw-android/-/releases) and extends it with **OpenMW 0.50**, additional Android/ChromeOS improvements and enhanced post-processing shaders.
 This is not meant to be the umpteenth OpenMW port; rather, this fork is about continuing the clear and simple launcher user interface of the CaveBros port, combined with a more up-to-date OpenMW base and more modern shaders.

 The goal is a clean, controller-friendly Morrowind experience on **Android handhelds, tablets and ChromeOS** while staying close to the upstream OpenMW engine.